khanhasanali/Statistics-Analysis-of-International-Debt/README.md

 * Which country owns the maximum amount of debt and what does that amount look like?

 * What is the average amount of debt owed by countries across different debt indicators?

+This project draws on data from the World Bank (https://www.worldbank.org/en/home), Which contains data on both national and regional debt statistics for several countries around the world.